 When is the application deadline?

-In 2020 the deadline to apply is 15 June 2020.
-However, the students of the University of Helsinki may apply until 17 July 2020.
+Kindly note that Helsinki Summer School 2021 will not be arranged due to the COVID-19 pandemic.
 The earlier you apply the better, as students are accepted on a first come, first served basis and we only accept a limited number of students to each HSS course.

 I am 18 years of age and just finishing high school.
 Am I eligible to participate in Helsinki Summer School?

 Unfortunately no, because our courses are designed for university students who have already studied for at least two years.
 Please check the course description for detailed information on the target group of each course.